AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 _REQUIRE_EXPR(expression) = _REQUIRE(_EXPR(expression));
 ```

 These macros are used as shorthand for when the user wants to write an SLA which uses an EEM in its construction.
 However if using them, the user is unable to access the internal matcher object.
+Like the `_CHECK` and `_REQUIRE` macros, these return the assertion's pass status as a `bool`.

 Below we show an example test case using these macros.